Infection prevention and control: Hand hygiene

 Hand hygiene is one of the basic, yet most important steps in IPC (Infection Prevention and Control).
 Hand hygiene reduces the chances of HAI (Healthcare Associated Infections) drastically at a floor-low cost.
-Hand hygiene consists of either hand wash(water based) or hand rubs(alcohol based).
+Hand hygiene consists of either hand wash (water based) or hand rubs (alcohol based).
 Hand wash is a solid 7-steps according to the WHO standards, wherein hand rubs are 5-steps.

-The American Nurses Association (ANA) and American Association of Nurse Anesthesiology (AANA) have set specific checkpoints for nurses to clean their hands; the checkpoints for nurses include, before patient contact, before putting on protective equipment, before doing procedures, after contact with patient’s skin and surroundings, after contamination of foreign substances, after contact with bodily fluids and wounds, after taking off protective equipment, and after using the restroom.
+The American Nurses Association (ANA) and American Association of Nurse Anesthesiology (AANA) have set specific checkpoints for nurses to clean their hands; the checkpoints for nurses include, before patient contact, before putting on protective equipment, before doing procedures, after contact with patient's skin and surroundings, after contamination of foreign substances, after contact with bodily fluids and wounds, after taking off protective equipment, and after using the restroom.
 To ensure all before and after checkpoints for hand washing are done, precautions such as hand sanitizer dispensers filled with sodium hypochlorite, alcohol, or hydrogen peroxide, which are three approved disinfectants that kill bacteria, are placed in certain points, and nurses carrying mini hand sanitizer dispensers help increase sanitation in the work field.
 In cases where equipment is being placed in a container or bin and picked back up, nurses and doctors are required to wash their hands or use alcohol sanitizer before going back to the container to use the same equipment.

-Independent studies by Ignaz Semmelweis in 1846 in Vienna and Oliver Wendell Holmes, Sr. in 1843 in Boston established a link between the hands of health care workers and the spread of hospital-acquired disease.
+Independent studies by Ignaz Semmelweis in 1846 in Vienna and Oliver Wendell Holmes Sr. in 1843 in Boston established a link between the hands of health care workers and the spread of hospital-acquired disease.
 The U.S. Centers for Disease Control and Prevention (CDC) state that "It is well documented that the most important measure for preventing the spread of pathogens is effective handwashing".
 In the developed world, hand washing is mandatory in most health care settings and required by many different regulators.

 In the United States, OSHA standards require that employers must provide readily accessible hand washing facilities, and must ensure that employees wash hands and any other skin with soap and water or flush mucous membranes with water as soon as feasible after contact with blood or other potentially infectious materials (OPIM).

-In the UK healthcare professionals have adopted the 'Ayliffe Technique', based on the 6 step method developed by Graham Ayliffe, JR Babb and AH Quoraishi.
+In the UK healthcare professionals have adopted the 'Ayliffe Technique', based on the 6 step method developed by Graham Ayliffe, J. R. Babb, and A. H. Quoraishi.

 Drying is an essential part of the hand hygiene process.
 In November 2008, a non-peer-reviewed study was presented to the European Tissue Symposium by the University of Westminster, London, comparing the bacteria levels present after the use of paper towels, warm air hand dryers, and modern jet-air hand dryers.
 Of those three methods, only paper towels reduced the total number of bacteria on hands, with "through-air dried" towels the most effective.